 Combining these two Core courses into a single experience offers the opportunity for a rich exchange between the multiple contexts of Western artistic and musical creation.
 Open to Columbia undergraduate students, this is a special opportunity to take the courses in Columbia’s Core that pertain to the arts while studying abroad in a city particularly suited to artistic investigation.

 This summer was a dream!
 One of the best parts of my Columbia experiences so far.
-It brings one's appreciation of art and music to a completely different level by not just teaching you the skills to interpret works but also the love for them. -- Summer 2019 participant
+It brings one's appreciation of art and music to a completely different level by not just teaching you the skills to interpret works but also the love for them. — Past Participant

 Program Overview